Berlin Consortium for German Studies

 Spring semester typically runs from late February to late July.

-You can view exact program dates on the program’s academic calendar.
+Here you can view the updated academic calendar.

 Upon arrival in Berlin, students spend the first weekend in a student residence where they meet each other and the resident and academic directors, and attend a brief orientation.
 For the following four weeks, students live with a host German family.
 The intensive language practicum is conducted during this time and living in a German household provides the ideal setting for students to make practical use of what they learn in classes.
 All host families have been personally screened and interviewed by BCGS staff.
 Every effort is made to place each student with a compatible host family.